troymessina/EnergyEnvironmentLab/experiments/02_newtons2nd.md

 (sec:lab2:part2)=
 ### Part 2: tension and level track

-Remove the block from under the track.
-Attach a string to the cart, hang it over a pulley, and tie a mass hanger with masses to the other end.
+Level the track such that the cart can be put anywhere on the track, and it does not move.
+Attach a string to the cart, hang it over a pulley, and tie a mass to the other end (This mass is labeled "A" in [](#fig:lab2:cartpull)).
 Now the cart is free to move in the horizontal direction, and the only unbalanced force on it is the tension in the string from the weight hanging off the end.
 You and your partners will find the cart's acceleration due to this tension.

 ```{figure} ../figures/lab2/_page_12_Figure_16.jpeg
 :label: fig:lab2:cartpull